Carbonelli History, Family Crest & Coats of Arms

 Contemporary Notables of the name Carbonelli (post 1700) +

-- Guido G. Carbonelli, American Democrat politician, Candidate for Michigan State House of Representatives from Montcalm District, 1960
+- Guido G. Carbonelli, American Democratic Party politician, Candidate for Michigan State House of Representatives from Montcalm District, 1960

 Related Stories +